melashkr/technical-articles/ms365-defender/ms-defender-for-endpoint/README.md

 - Signal exchange
 - Security analytics

-## Benetifs for Defender for endpoint sensors
+## Benefits for Defender for endpoint sensors
 Defender for endpoint sensors gathera security-related events from onboard endpoints and send those events to customer’s tenants.
 The only thing needed is an internet connection.

 All security endpoint generates security events,  this includes threat vulnerability management,